Boris Gardiner

-Boris Gardiner (born 13 January 1943) is a Jamaican singer, songwriter and bass guitarist.
+Boris Gardiner (born 13 January 1943) is a Jamaican singer, songwriter and bassist.
 He was a member of several groups during the 1960s before recording as a solo artist and having hit singles with "Elizabethan Reggae" (in 1970), "I Wanna Wake Up with You" and "You're Everything to Me" (both 1986).
-One of his most notable credits is bass on the influential reggae song "Real Rock."
+One of his most notable credits is bass on the influential reggae song "Real Rock".

 Career

 Born in the Rollington Town area of Kingston, Jamaica, Gardiner attended Franklin Town Government School and St Monica's College, dropping out of education after being diagnosed with tachycardia.

 In 1960 he joined Richard Ace's band the Rhythm Aces, which also included Delano Stewart, later of the Gaylads.
-With the group he recorded "Angella", and the local hits "A Thousand Teardrops" and "C–H–R–I–S–T–M–A–S" (written with his brother Barrington).
+With the group he recorded "Angella", and the local hits "A Thousand Teardrops" and "C-H-R-I-S-T-M-A-S" (written with his brother Barrington).
 The group split up and by 1963 Gardiner had joined Kes Chin and The Souvenirs as vocalist, and began learning guitar.
-He went on to join Carlos Malcolm & the Afro Caribs with whom he started playing bass guitar after the original bassist left, and when that band ended he started his own group, the Broncos, named after the Bronco Club where they had a residency.
+He went on to join Carlos Malcolm & the Afro Caribs with whom he started playing electric bass after the original bassist left, and when that band ended he started his own group, the Broncos, named after the Bronco Club where they had a residency.
 He later played with Byron Lee's Dragonaires.
 In the late 1960s and 1970s he worked extensively as a session musician as a member of the Now Generation, The Upsetters, The Aggrovators, and The Crystallites.
 While working at Studio One he played on hits such as The Heptones' "On Top", Larry and Alvin's "Nanny Goat", and Marcia Griffiths' "Feel Like Jumping".

-As a solo artist, Gardiner had a hit with the song "Elizabethan Reggae" in 1970, a version of Ronald Binge's "Elizabethan Serenade".
+As a solo artist, Gardiner had a number 14 hit in the UK singles chart with the song "Elizabethan Reggae" in 1970, a version of Ronald Binge's "Elizabethan Serenade".
 When the single was released in the United Kingdom, the first copies were printed with the label incorrectly identifying Byron Lee (not Gardiner) as the performer.
 Lee was the producer of the track.
-The UK Singles Chart printed this error for the first chart entry and the first four weeks of its re-entry into the charts.
+The UK singles chart printed this error for the first chart entry and the first four weeks of its re-entry into the chart.
 After 28 February 1970, all printings gave Gardiner credit.